ShadeWilson/bashrc_setup/README.md

 **Common bash commands**

+These commands are all you need to get started working on the command line.

 | Command | Description | Examples and options
 | ------- | ----------- | -------
 | ls | **l**i**s**t files in a directory | -`ls -a` shows otherwise hidden files (like .bashrc)<br>-`ls --color=auto` enables coloring content based on type (file, directory, link, etc.)<br>-`ls -lrt` shows **l**ong format by **t**ime of last modification in **r**everse order